 Michael E. Nielsen, Ph.D.

-Michael Nielsen has taught at Georgia Southern University since 1993.
+Michael Nielsen began a one-year teaching position at Georgia Southern University in 1993.
+One year became two, and now he calls Statesboro home.
 He received a B.A. in music and psychology from Southern Utah University in 1986 and a Ph.D. in social-organizational psychology from Northern Illinois University in 1992.
-Most of Dr. Nielsen’s studies concern religious conflicts, but he has also studied altered states of consciousness, philosophical aspects of psychology, and peace psychology.
-His current research interests center on themes of how people construe group boundaries in religion, in a context of religiously-influenced polygamy, and in more general contexts.
-He regularly offers courses in Psychology of Religion, Social Psychology, History of Psychology, Statistics, and Research Methods.
-Dr. Nielsen is President-Elect of The Society for the Psychology of Religion and Spirituality, Division 36 of the American Psychological Association.
-He co-edits the Archive for the Psychology of Religion, the journal of the International Association for the Psychology of Religion.
-He also serves on the editorial boards of Journal for the Scientific Study of Religion and Dialogue: A Journal of Mormon Thought, and the advisory board of Pakistan Journal of Psychology.
-He is author of an award-winning website on the Psychology of Religion, has delivered invited lectures on that subject in Kyiv and Istanbul, and has received awards for service from the American Psychological Association and Georgia Southern University.
-When not at his desk, he enjoys being at home with his family, reading, kite flying, and volleyball.
+Most of Dr. Nielsen’s research concerns psychological aspects of religious belief & behavior.
+He regularly teaches courses in Psychology of Religion, Social Psychology, and History of Psychology; he also teaches Research & Analysis courses.
+Dr. Nielsen has been President of The Society for the Psychology of Religion and Spirituality, Division 36 of the American Psychological Association.
+Dr. Nielsen serves on the editorial boards of Journal for the Scientific Study of Religion, Journal of Social Psychology, and several others in the area of psychology and religion.
+He has delivered invited lectures at National University of Kyiv-Mohyla Academy and at Istanbul University, and a virtual workshop at the University of Karachi.
+Dr. Nielsen been department chair, and has received awards for service from the American Psychological Association and Georgia Southern University.
+When not at his desk, he enjoys time with his family, volleyball, kite flying, volleyball, music, and volleyball.